 The Research Advisory Committee of the Faculty Senate reviews Faculty Grant-in-Aid proposals.
 Proposals are requested to support research, scholarship, and/or creative activity.
 Awards are made without regard to faculty rank.

 For this series of awards, the grants will be limited to an individual maximum of $7,500.
 To qualify for funding from this program you must not have received a FGIA award within the last two calendar years.
 The competition is open to all faculty and academic professionals at the University of Wyoming.
 Post-doctoral associates are not eligible.
 Proposals which include salary for the principal investigator(s) are strongly discouraged.
 The roles of support personnel such as graduate students need to be explained in detail in the application.
 The funds may not be used to pay any costs of publication or dissemination or for travel to present the results of proposed work.

 Multidisciplinary, cross disciplinary, and/or interdisciplinary proposals are encouraged, but not required, as are proposals which provide for collaboration between new members of the faculty and established individuals.
-Application information will be available on WyoWeb in November, 2012 and will also be sent out via e-mail to all faculty and academic professionals.
-Faculty Grant-in-Aid proposals must be submitted electronically to the Office of Research no later than 5:00 p.m. on January 18, 2013.
-The form can be found at: http://www-lib.uwyo.edu/find/forms/faculty_gia.cfm
+Application instructions can be found here: 2016 FGIA.
+Faculty Grant-in-Aid proposals must be submitted in PDF format, electronically to the Office of Research no later than 11:59 p.m. on January 17, 2016.
+The proposals should be emailed to Shauna Bury at firstname.lastname@example.org

 Note: This program is subject to the affirmative action requirements which are prescribed by the Executive Order 11246 (as amended), Section 202; by the Rehabilitation Act of 1973 (as amended), Section 503; by the Vietnam Era Veterans' Readjustment Assistance Act of 1974 (as amended), Section 402 (38 USC 2012).